nanoporetech/dorado/README.md

 The output of `dorado trim` will always be unaligned records, regardless of whether the input is aligned/sorted or not.

-#### Custom Primer Trimming
+#### Custom primer trimming

-The software automatically searches for primer sequences used in ONT kits.
+The software automatically searches for primer sequences used in Oxford Nanopore kits.
 However, you can specify an alternative set of primer sequences to search for when trimming either in-line with basecalling, or in combination with the `--trim` option.
-In both cases this is accomplished using the `--primer-sequences` command line option, followed by the full path and filename of a fasta file containing the primer sequences you want to search for.
+In both cases this is accomplished using the `--primer-sequences` command line option, followed by the full path and filename of a FASTA file containing the primer sequences you want to search for.
 The record names of the sequences do not matter.
 Note that if you use this option the normal primer sequences built-in to the dorado software will not be searched for.

-### RNA Adapter trimming
+### RNA adapter trimming

 Adapters for RNA002 and RNA004 kits are automatically trimmed during basecalling.
 However, unlike in DNA, the RNA adapter cannot be trimmed post-basecalling.